Table of Contents

 Customer data = settings and login data

-User Data = Consent Data (Consent ID, Consent Number, Time of Consent, Type of Consent (implicit or explicit), Opt-in or Opt-out, Banner Language, Customer Setting, Customer Setting Version, Template and Template Version) and Device Data (HTTP Agent, HTTP Referrer, Device ID and the anonymized IP Address)
+User Data = Consent Data (Consent ID, Consent Number, Time of Consent, Type of Consent (implicit or explicit), Opt-in or Opt-out, Banner Language, Customer Setting, Customer Setting Version, Template and Template Version) and Device Data (HTTP Agent, HTTP Referrer and Device ID)

 Who owns the data?